 A Soft Market Test was released in early September to gather information to inform this procurement process.
-This process ended on 6th October 2016.
-The formal procurement commenced in late December 2016.
-The tender evaluations and selection is expected to be complete in October 2017 when the contract will be awarded.
-These timescales are indicative and therefore may change.
+This process ended on 6th October 2016 and the formal procurement commenced in late December 2016.
+The tender evaluations and selection was completed in October 2017 and the contract was awarded to Chargemaster.

 If you have any suggestions of where good locations for charge points could be then please email: email@example.com and let us know your thoughts.